badasintended/fabric-datagen/README.md

        id 'maven-publish'
    }
    ```
-3. Re-import the project
-4. On `datagen` source set, create a class that implements `DataInitializer`, install your providers there
+3. On `datagen` source set, create a class that implements `DataInitializer`, install your providers there
    ```java
    public class ExampleData implements DataInitializer {
        @Override